saswatigi/Putting-the-Cure-into-Strategic-Procurement/README.md

 * Results Jupyter Notebook
 * [Video presentation](http://www.youtube.com/watch?v=XC6w5jzgaEU&t=2s)

+### Objective
+To achieve the highest accuracy score when predicting spend categories.
+The Segment level of the United Nations Standard Product & Sevices Code was used as the target.

 ### Cleaning process and feature engineering
 Delete rows with:
 Supplier Name as 'Unknown'